What is emotional obsolescence?

 © Getty images

-Artificial intelligence (AI) now plays a role in advertising personalization, helping to reinforce emotional obsolescence.
-AI can analyze a consumer 's preferences to suggest items that match their current tastes, but also products that might make them feel like they're missing out on something new.
-By collecting data on consumer habits, companies can thus play with consumer expectations and create a renewed need for products they didn't initially consider.
+** artificial intelligence** (AI) now plays a role in the personalization of advertising, helping to reinforce emotional obsolescence.
+AI can analyze the preferences of a consumer to offer them items that match their current tastes, but also products that might make them feel like they're missing out on something new.
+By collecting data on consumer habits, companies can thus play with the expectations of consumers and create a renewed need for products that they didn't consider in the first place.

 Social networks and emotional obsolescence: an impact on young people's well-being

-Social networks like Instagram and TikTok amplifyemotional obsolescence by constantly exposing young people to the latest trends and novelties.
-This pressure to constantly renew clothes and products creates a cycle of perpetual dissatisfaction.
+** social networks** like Instagram and TikTok amplifyemotional obsolescence by constantly exposing young people to the latest trends and novelties.
+This pressure to constantly renew clothing and products creates a cycle of perpetual dissatisfaction.
 Bombarded by advertising and influences, many feel a need to conform to ephemeral fashions, leading to a devaluation of what they own.
-According to the American Psychological Association, this constant social comparison can lead to low self-esteem and even depression in younger people.
-The "culture of the moment" imposed by networks feeds a feeling of "psychological disaster", encouraging people to consume more and more, but without any real lasting satisfaction.
+According to the American Psychological Association, this constant social comparison can lead to a drop in self-esteem and even to depression in younger people.
+The "culture of the moment" imposed by networks feeds a sense of "psychological disaster", encouraging people to consume more and more, but without any real lasting satisfaction.

 Inspiring resources for understanding emotional obsolescence